Skip to main content

 (A) each parent's progress toward correcting the conditions that caused the child to be adjudicated deprived;

-(B) changes that still need to occur and the specific actions each parent must take to make the changes; and
+(B) changes that still need to occur and the specific actions required to make the changes; and

 (5) a description of the child's placements by number and type with dates of entry and exit, reasons for the placement or change in placement, and a statement about the success or lack of success of each placement;